p0deje/watizzle/README.md

 browser.as(text: /watir/).to_a
 ```

-The following line executes for more than 1 second with default watir-webdriver.
+The following line executes for more than 1 second with default Watir.
 With watizzle, it's executed for less than 0.1 second, which is 10x faster!

 ## Limitations

-Some watir-webdriver locators cannot be reimplemented with watizzle.
+Some watir locators cannot be reimplemented with watizzle.
 In such cases,
-it fall backs to watir-webdriver, so you should be able to migrate pretty easily.
+it falls back to watir, so you should be able to migrate pretty easily.
 The only issue that may occur is the usage of complicated regular expressions.
 For now, watizzle simply uses your Ruby regexp in JavaScript, ignoring the cases
 when it's incompatible.
 If you see any issue with regexp selectors, make sure